Skip to main content

 Subjects: Climate, Environmental Microbiology and Microbial Ecology Life Sciences, Environmental Monitoring, Physical and Environmental Geography, Remote Sensing, Spatial Science, Terrestrial and Aquatic Ecology

-The 2020 mass mortality of 350 African elephants (Loxodonta africana) in the Okavango Delta, Botswana sparked global concern.
-These deaths have been tentatively linked to cyanotoxins in watering holes (pans), but evidence remains inconclusive.
-In this study, we used remote sensing in combination with spatial analysis to explore the relationship between the ecohydrology of ~3,000 pans and the [...]
+The 2020 mass mortality of 350 African elephants (Loxodonta africana) in Botswana sparked global concern, with cyanotoxins in watering holes (pans) being a suspected cause, though evidence remains inconclusive.
+Combining remote sensing and spatial analysis, we examined the relationship between the ecohydrology of ~3,000 pans and the locations of deceased elephants.
+Our analysis revealed a [...]

-WRI: A New Spectral Index for Mapping Aquatic Surfaces in Urban Contexts
+A New Spectral Index for Mapping Water Surfaces in Urban Contexts

 Eduardo Felix Justiniano, Edimilson Rodrigues Santos Junior, Breno Malheiros de Melo, et al.